 Deloitte Analytics built a new IM framework from the inside out

-The member firm client, a policy bank and member of the financial services sector, was experiencing difficulty with their information management techniques.
-They were getting involved in new areas of business and with new regulatory requirements they needed their Information Management (IM) strategy to evolve.
+The client, a policy bank and member of the financial services sector, was experiencing difficulty with their information management techniques.
+The client was getting involved in new areas of business in recent years and with new regulatory requirements they needed their Information Management (IM) strategy to evolve.

-Recognizing the issues the member firm project team got to work standardizing the data for analytic needs.
-Using both internal and external data, an enterprise information management framework was built to help the member firm client manage and use their data in a more efficient manner.
+Recognizing the issues they were having the team got to work standardizing the data for analytic needs.
+Using both internal and external data, an enterprise information management framework was built to help the client manage and use their data in a more efficient manner.
 The model created has been used for other projects, both within financial services and in other industry sectors.

-The member firm analytics team recognized that there were two major difficulties; firstly the management perspective for enterprise information, and secondly the technical perspective of managing information.
-They wanted to leverage a mature framework and best practice in Enterprise Information Management to provide recommendations and models to overcome the these problems.
+The analytics team recognized that the client was experiencing two major difficulties; firstly the management perspective for enterprise information, and secondly the technical perspective of managing information.
+They wanted to leverage Deloitte Analytics’ mature framework and best practice in Enterprise Information Management to provide recommendations and models to overcome the company’s problems.

 The project went through four stages to integrate the IM system:

-1. Data Standards – this involved laying out all data standards within the requirements for managing the information, while at the same time catering for the technical difficulties and standardizing all different types of data including the data quality matrix
+1. Data Standards – this involved laying out all data standards within the requirements for managing the information, while at the same time catering for the technical difficulties the company was facing, standardizing all different types of data including the data quality matrix

 2. Information Governance – setting up the governance framework for managing this information.
 This was broken down into areas according to the data standards.
 For example: